groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/document-loading/load-preview-document-pages-groupdocs-redaction-java/_index.md

 ## Implementation Guide

-Now that you have set up your environment, let’s walk through implementing the feature to load a document and preview a specific page.
+Now that you have set up your environment, let’s walk through implementing the feature to **load document java** and preview a specific page.

 ### Load and Preview Document Page